johnnovak/RML-Amiga/docs/docs/games/k-l.md

 ## Knightmare

 - Supports 4 floppy drives.
-No disk swapping necessary, save disk is in drive 3 (DF2).
+No disk swapping necessary, save disk is in DF2:

 ## Lancelot